We adore the calico cat hair color! There's so much intriguing information surrounding it, from genetics to cultural beliefs.

 That gorgeous mix of orange, black, and white you see is simply a result of genetics, not a breed-specific trait.

-Unlike tortoiseshell cats (sometimes called money cats) which usually display a blend of black and orange with minimal white, calico cats are instantly recognizable by their larger patches of these three colors.
+Unlike tortoiseshell cats (sometimes called money cats) which usually display a blend of black and ginger with minimal white, calico cats are instantly recognizable by their larger patches of these three colors.

 It's fascinating to note that this tri-color pattern can be found in breeds like the Maine Coon, American Shorthair, Norwegian Forest cat, and even the Persian.